REGISTER: Please read the below information prior to registering (registration link is at bottom of page)

 Payment for Junior Domestic:

-There is a $260 enrolment fee (by 1st November 2020) which is payable prior to the start of each season.
-Discounts are available for multiple players (siblings) and helpers (coaching, team managers etc.).
+There is a $345 enrolment fee which is payable prior to the start of each season.
+Discounts are available for multiple players (siblings).
+A late fee will apply to all registrations after Sunday 27th August.

 You can assist as referee, coach, typist, fundraiser, team manager, sponsor, etc. Please indicate ways you can help.
 Let the office know if you can help, it would be greatly appreciated.